shkrxh/python-learning/README.md

 - Continue, break statement

 Day 13 - For loop
-- for loop, for loop with else statement
+- For loop, for loop with else statement
 - Continue, break, pass statement
 - Nested loop